01 of 07

 - Add lace, ribbons, trim, and decorative stitches along seam lines or in any other location.

 Layer the postcard front with filler and backing (step 3) and fuse binding to its edges (step 7).

-You can also encircle the focal fabric with strips just like we do when we make log cabin quilt blocks.Continue to 3 of 7 below.
+You can also encircle the focal fabric with strips just like when you make log cabin quilt blocks.Continue to 3 of 7 below.

 03 of 07

 Make a Fabric Postcard From a Vintage Handkerchief